rupali100/BookStore/README.md

 $ npm install
 //if receive any package error install that package saperately. for eg. npm install axios.
 $ npm start
+for Unit test
+$ npm test

 **Backend Code:**
 Open Terminal and cd to Backend
 $ npm install
+for Unit Test
+$ npm start